 Prospective students are recommended to complete the entire basic internship before the start of their studies.
 If this recommendation is not adhered to, considerable delays in the course of studies must be expected, as the lecture-free periods are taken up by examinations, examination preparations and intensive consolidation of the lecture material.
 In addition, the basic internship before the start of the study program is useful because it promotes the understanding of the courses already in the early semesters.

 The entire basic internship must be recognized in order to register for the examinations of all modules that are scheduled according to the study plan of the respective study program from the 3rd semester inclusive!
 For the examination of the application by the Internship Office, a processing time of 4 to 8 weeks is to be expected.
 The Internship Office can only guarantee that your application will be reviewed in time for the examinations of the winter semester if the application is submitted by December 1 at the latest.
-Examinations in modules of the Faculty of Business and Economics can be taken without proof of the eight-week basic internship.
+Examinations in modules of the Department of Business and Economics can be taken without proof of the eight-week basic internship.

 Due to the intended qualified activities, the specialized internship should be carried out predominantly in higher semesters.
 Corresponding activities already before the beginning of the study program or during the first semesters can, however, also be credited for the specialized internship if the contents are the same.
 The internship is not a prerequisite for the registration of the Bachelor thesis.
 It can also be completed after the Bachelor thesis.
 If the specialized internship represents the last examination performance in the Bachelor's program, the date on which the application for recognition is submitted marks the completion date of the Bachelor's program.